-Poa annua, or annual bluegrass, appears bright green
+Poa annua, or annual bluegrass, appears bright green with a white seed head |

 Northwest, crabgrass is rarely a significant problem in lawns; in fact, even when it is you won't notice it showing up until summer heat sets in.
 The fact is, if you think you have crabgrass in your lawn during the cooler spring months, it's not crabgrass at all.
 It's poa.